The projects of the Belgian-Luxembourg Chamber of Commerce in Russia

 In order to support our members, we have signed a special agreement with our partner in Belgium and Luxembourg, Luxembourg-Russian Business Chamber, and Belgian-Luxembourg Chamber of Commerce for Belarus and Russia.

 Over last years, we organized a lot of events, round tables and workshops on relevant topical issues, meetings with leaders of a number of Russian regions at the request of chamber members; we participated actively in all major business events, exhibitions and forums.
-There were few business missions to the Russian regions; and Russian delegations paid a visit to Luxembourg and Belgium.
+There were many business missions to over 35 Russian regions; and Russian delegations paid few visit to Luxembourg and Belgium.

 In fact, all references in the Belgian-Luxembourg Chamber of Commerce in Russia can be divided into several groups.